deepalchemist/deep-person-search/README.md

-## A PyTorch based strong baseline for Person search
+## A PyTorch based strong baseline for person search
 This repository develops a baseline model with high performance, and implements the widely used baseline OIM [1], and NAE [4].